aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

 .. tab:: Mac OS

-        Mac users can use the built-in VNC viewer, `RealVNC <https://realvnc.com/en/connect/download/viewer/>`_ or `TigerVNC <https://tigervnc.org>`_.
+        Mac users can use the built-in VNC viewer (Screen sharing application), `RealVNC <https://realvnc.com/en/connect/download/viewer/>`_ or `TigerVNC <https://tigervnc.org>`_.
 Note: Chicken of the VNC is no longer supported.

         Mac OS includes a SSH client.
 You can open a terminal by launching either Terminal or X11, both of which are in your Mac's Applications > Utilities folder.